Guide on How to Write a Research Paper For College Students

 If a topic has not been assigned to you yet, you need to choose a good topic for your research paper.
 Here are a few ways on how you can come up with a research topic for your writing assignment:

 Come up with a broad topic and narrow down to a topic that interests you.
 For example you start with a topic like Cancer, write down all the possible research areas and narrow down to find a topic like: Older men are more susceptible to prostrate cancer than younger men.
 This is just an example which you can still narrow down for a more specific topic.

-Once you identify a great topic, you need to perfom a preriminary research with the aim of identifying all literature and research that has been published on the on the choosen topic.
+Once you identify a great topic, you need to perform a preliminary research with the aim of identifying all literature and research that has been published on the on the selected topic.

 Make note of all published work and research materials as you will use it while writing a literature review.

 Browse a list of research paper topics to find a good topic for your college research paper assignment.